betwixt-labs/bebop/README.md

 Bebop is a schema-based binary serialization technology, similar to Protocol Buffers or MessagePack.
 In particular, Bebop tries to be a good fit for client–server or distributed web apps that need something faster, more concise, and more type-safe than JSON or MessagePack while also avoiding the complexity of Protocol and Flat Buffers.

-Bebop is x10-x100 faster than currently available solutions.
-See the initial release blog [here](TODO) for more info.
+Bebop is 10-x100 faster than currently available solutions.
+See the initial release blog [here](https://rainway.com/blog/2020/12/09/bebop-an-efficient-schema-based-binary-serialization-format/) for more info.

 ![bebopc](https://github.com/RainwayApp/bebop/workflows/bebopc/badge.svg)